Taxable payments reporting

 Definitions

-‘Primarily building and construction’ has a 50% threshold for current and previous year GST turnover – see how to calculate this here.
+‘Primarily building and construction’ has a 50% threshold for current and previous year GST turnover – see examples here.

 Cleaning and courier services: If the total payments received for cleaning services are less than 10% of GST turnover a report is not required.